-In exceptionally harsh winters when a thick blanket of snow prevents access to food, forcing the population to disperse out of its normal wintering area, catastrophic mortality exceeding 15% can occur (Faragó 1990a; Streich et al. 2006) as a result of starvation, collision with powerlines and poaching.
-Although this would normally cause only longer term fluctuations in population numbers, it can accelerate the decline of the population when reproductive rate is limited.
+In exceptionally harsh winters when a thick blanket of snow prevents access to food, forcing the population to disperse out of its normal wintering area, catastrophic mortality exceeding 15 per cent can occur (Faragó 1990a; Streich et al. 2006) as a result of starvation, collision with powerlines and poaching.
+In such cases the birds are often observed near the haystacks, roads and settlements and vulnerable to hunters, wolves and stray dogs.
+Although this would normally cause only longer-term fluctuations in population numbers, it can accelerate the decline of the population when the reproductive rate is limited.